 Sleepwalking, or Somnambulism can be caused by medications, genetics, or health conditions that disrupt your sleep.
-Whether sleepwalking affects you to a loved one, read on for helpful tips on sleepwalking…
+If sleepwalking affects you or a loved one, read on for helpful tips on sleepwalking…

 What is sleepwalking and what causes it?

 Sleepwalking is a sleeping disturbance that occurs in the deepest part of your nonrapid eye movement (NREM) sleep.
 It most often occurs within 1 to 2 hours of falling asleep.
-During an episode of sleepwalking, you may sit up, walk around, and even perform ordinary activities — all while sleeping.
-Your eyes are open, but you’re still in a deep state of sleep.
+During an episode of sleepwalking, you may sit up, walk around, or even perform ordinary activities — all whilst asleep.
+Your eyes can be open, but you’re firmly in a deep state of sleep.